-No matter what kind of dataset the blue square represents, the methods and interface in Dataiku DSS for exploring, visualizing, and analyzing it are the same.
+No matter what kind of dataset the blue square represents, the methods and interface in Dataiku for exploring, visualizing, and analyzing it are the same.

 Now we have all of the raw data needed for this project.
 Let’s explore what’s inside these datasets.

 From the Flow, double click on the crm_last_year dataset to open it.

 On opening a dataset, you’ll find the Explore tab.
 It looks similar to a spreadsheet, but with a few key differences.
 For starters, you are viewing only a sample of the dataset.